nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1160/vglite_examples/toolkit_freertos/example_board_readme.md

     change
     #define DEMO_PANEL 2
     to other panel in mcux_config.h.
-    Which number represents which panel can be found in display_support.h.
+    Which number represents which panel can be found in display_support.h and mcux_config.h.
 3. Download the program to the target board.
 4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.